 The Good Egg Restaurant Menu

-This darling eatery was founded by Joel Braham and baker Oded Mizrachi.
-With two chefs, Alex Coppard and Myles Broscoe on board, this bunch of friends are on to a real winner.
-After earning their apron stripes at food markets and with some financial help from crowd funding, they’ve finally settled in Stoke Newington.
+This exciting eatery was founded by Joel Braham and baker Oded Mizrachi.
+With two chefs, Alex Coppard and Myles Broscoe on board, the bunch of friends are on to a real winner.
+After earning their apron stripes at food markets and with some financial help from crowdfunding, they’ve finally settled in Stoke Newington.
 They’ve managed to create a dream brunch menu for hungry Londoners who are yearning for a cool place to hang out with some tasty grub and bloody marys.

-For weekday breakfast you can order something small like a halva croissant or apple and custard pastry.
-If you’re hungry try the toast (the bread is very good) with scrambled eggs, crème fraiche and herbs.
+For weekday breakfast you can order something small like halva croissant or apple and custard pastry.
+If you’re hungry, try the toast (the bread is delicious) with scrambled eggs, crème Fraiche and herbs.
 Or perhaps you might want plain scrambled eggs with the very best smoked salmon from Hansen and Lydersen.
 Alternatively, go for the avocado served with sumac (Middle Eastern spice) and raw tahini.
 During the week brunch come lunch plates include freshly baked bagels with different fillings.
-We tried the Jerusalem plate; a large veggie bourekas filled with spinach and cheese which was served with a boiled egg, salad and house pickles.
+We tried the Jerusalem plate; a large veggie bourekas filled with spinach and cheese served with a boiled egg, salad and house pickles.
 It was super tasty and a lovely bite for an early lunch.

 They have more brunch offerings at the weekend.
-Stuffed pita breads are likely to be available whenever you go.
+Stuffed pita bread is likely to be available whenever you go.
 For example, there is one with streaky bacon, egg and date jam.
 Or you can try the Iraqui Aubergine Pita which we loved.
 It was crammed with egg, aubergine, house pickles and more.
 This arrives presented on a tin tray which is just so cute.
-Shakshuka is one of their staple dishes, if you haven’t tried this before its baked eggs with tomatoes and peppers plus yoghurt and sumac which you can have veggie style with halloumi or a meaty merguez spicy sausage.
+Shakshuka is one of their staple dishes if you haven’t tried this before its baked eggs with tomatoes and peppers plus yoghurt and sumac which you can have the veggie style with halloumi or a meaty merguez spicy sausage.